๐Ÿ—ณ๏ธArt and Politics

 Feminism

-• Gender equality challenges patriarchal structures that limit women's rights and opportunities
+• Gender equality is the core goal, challenging structures that limit women's rights, opportunities, and safety

-• Intersectional analysis recognizes how gender oppression connects with race, class, sexuality, and other categories
+• Intersectional analysis (a term coined by Kimberlรฉ Crenshaw) recognizes how gender oppression connects with race, class, sexuality, and other categories of identity

-• Broad scope addresses reproductive rights, workplace discrimination, representation, and violence against women
+• Broad scope addresses issues from reproductive rights and workplace discrimination to political representation and violence against women

-Compare: Nationalism vs. Feminism—both mobilize around identity, but nationalism typically reinforces existing hierarchies while feminism challenges them.
-Both have produced powerful visual cultures, from nationalist monuments to feminist protest art.
+Compare: Nationalism vs. Feminism: both mobilize around identity, but nationalism typically reinforces existing social hierarchies while feminism challenges them.
+Nationalism draws boundaries around who belongs to the nation; feminism draws attention to inequalities within the nation.

 Ideologies of Systemic Change

-These frameworks address large-scale problems requiring fundamental shifts in how society operates, particularly regarding humanity's relationship to the natural world and to each other.
+These frameworks address large-scale problems requiring fundamental shifts in how society operates, particularly regarding humanity's relationship to the natural world.

 Environmentalism